 In Europe, the ETC leverages its unique voice as an ambitious, analytically robust, industry-backed organisation to engage with policymakers.
 Both at EU and national level, engagement focuses on strategies to operationalise their net-zero commitment and unpick critical tensions.
 The ETC targets the systemic dimensions of the energy agenda and draws attention to specific areas of policymaking where crucial design policy questions remain unanswered.
 We intervene by nurturing high-quality debates between leading business leaders, experts and policymakers.

 net greenhouse gas emissions reductions in the EU by 2030 pledged as part of the Fit for 55 Package

 billion per annum of incremental investment required to reach net zero

 In 2019, the ETC organised a series of high-level roundtables on specific dimensions of the climate agenda ahead of the publication of the European Green Deal.
-In the wake of the COVID-19 crisis, we published recommendations to help the global economy recover, engaging with policymakers across Europe on key priorities to support the economic, social and climate agendas.
+In the wake of the COVID-19 crisis, the ETC published recommendations to help the global economy recover, engaging with policymakers across Europe on key priorities to support the economic, social and climate agendas.

-The decarbonisation of harder-to-abate sectors in heavy industry and heavy-duty transport – including implications for carbon pricing and border carbon adjustment;
+The decarbonisation of harder-to-abate sectors in heavy industry and heavy-duty transport – including implications for carbon pricing and border carbon adjustment.

-Europe’s clean innovation agenda and how to bring to market a new wave of clean technologies;
+Europe’s clean innovation agenda and how to bring to market a new wave of clean technologies.

 How to finance the net-zero transition, especially the rapid scale-up of zero-carbon power generation and hydrogen production.